 3) Installing Dependencies¶

 To run GeoPandas in an development environment, you must first install GeoPandas’s dependencies.
-We suggest doing so using the following commands (executed after your development environment has been activated):
+If you used the provided environment in section 2, skip this step and continue to section 4.
+If you created the environment manually, we suggest installing dependencies using the following commands (executed after your development environment has been activated):

 conda install -c conda-forge pandas fiona shapely pyproj rtree pytest

 Once dependencies are in place, make an in-place build by navigating to the git clone of the GeoPandas repository and running:

 python setup.py develop

 5) Making changes and writing tests¶